eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 | <subnet_mask> | bit mask to determine what subnet the IP address belongs to | 255.255.255.0 |
 | <gateway_ip> | gateway/router IP address | 192.168.1.1 |

+**Note**: We assume you know how to set up a serial terminal on a system.
+For a reference on how to set up a serial terminal, check out the page [here](https://software.intel.com/en-us/setting-up-serial-terminal-intel-edison-board).

+3. Switch to a Remote SSH connection
+Now that you have a static IP, we can switch over to an SSH connection.
+Using an SSH connection will be faster, more secure and allows for file transfer to and from the board.
+This will be useful if you want to change the plot settings (remove one of the axes, add small data points, change the curve, etc.).
+This will also allow you to change the project files on the board after running the sample application.

+#### Dynamic Host Configuration Protocol (DHCP)
 By default, the Ethernet interface on the board is set to Dynamic Host Configuration Protocol (DHCP) mode, thus it will automatically ask for an IP address from the router that the board was plugged into.

 The process of connecting to the Terasic DE10-Nano and hosting the graphing webpage is made a lot easier by configuring the router to assign a static IP to the board (based on the MAC address of the Ethernet interface).